Are you making these common small business funding mistakes?

-Loan stacking is a scenario where a business owner sources multiple loans at once.
-This is a grievous mistake you need to avoid to keep your business safe from “financial leprosy”.
+Loan stacking is when a business owner sources multiple loans at once.
+You must avoid this grievous mistake to protect your business from “financial leprosy.”

 Sourcing loan from multiple sources is not a good idea as it may negatively affect your business.

-For instance, assuming your business owes some creditors and you decide to obtain loans from different sources so as to pay the existing creditors.
+For instance, assuming your business owes some creditors and you decide to obtain loans from different sources to pay the existing creditors.

-This is not a great move at all because your debt will only be accruing and your business may even collapse if care is not taken.
+This is not a great move because your debt will only be accruing, and your business may collapse if care is not taken.

-Rather than sourcing loan from multiple sources, you can evaluate the available finance sources and select the most optimal alternative.
+Rather than sourcing loans from multiple sources, you can evaluate the available finance sources and select the most optimal alternative.